 - Steep for 2 minutes, strain leaves, and enjoy!

 - Too strong?
-Take off a minute, or use 5g of leaf instead!
+Take off 30 seconds to a minute, or use 5g of leaf instead!